We've all witnessed Google's miraculous influence in our lives.

 Spotify resurrected Myspace, which had failed, and Facebook resurrected it.

-The deconstruction of gotocom inspired Sergey and Larry to create the quality score system and leverage
+The deconstruction of gotocom inspired Sergey and Larry to create the quality score system and leverage the We cream order to benefit the advertisers in this scenario.

 And the humility to give it a go.